nabin0111/AJD/README.md

 ### 3. Extracting Decisions Using GPT-4o Two-Shot Learning
 Use the `gpt-4o-two-shot.ipynb` Jupyter Notebook file to extract the king's decisions using GPT-4o two-shot learning.

+- You need to enter your OpenAI key in `YOUR_API_KEY` before using it.
+Please note that OpenAI charges for usage.
 - Run each cell in order.
 - After execution, a `.csv` file will be generated.
 - The **`gpt_answer`** column in the CSV file contains the final king’s decision.